Dining without Gluten

 Salad:

 Make sure the dressing is not thickened with flour.
-In chain restaurants, check the ingredients of the dressing.
-Most of the time, it comes in a big jug with many ingredients, and may contain wheat starch or soy sauce, even in a dressing you wouldn’t suspect.
-You can ask for straight oil and vinegar.
+In chain restaurants, always ask to check the ingredients of the dressing.
+Most of the time, it comes in a big jug with many ingredients, and often contains wheat starch or soy sauce, even in a dressing you wouldn’t suspect.
+You can ask for straight oil and vinegar (all vinegars are gluten-free except malt vinegar).
 In higher-end restaurants, vinaigrette dressing is usually a safe option because they make it in house.
 Don’t forget to say “No croutons or bread.”

 Appetizers:

-Look out for anything battered and fried, like onion rings, fried zucchini, and fried calamari.
+Anything battered and fried, like onion rings, fried zucchini, and fried calamari contain wheat.
 You also need to be careful of non-gluten foods being fried in the same oil with gluten-containing foods.
-Check if the french fries are fried in the same oil as the other fried stuff.
+Check if the french fries are fried in the same oil as the onion rings.
 Also check if the corn tortilla chips at a Mexican restaurant are fried with flour tortilla chips or the big flour tortilla bowl used to serve salads.
-If you can’t have the chips, then ask for some corn tortillas to dip in the salsa instead.
+If you can’t have the chips, then ask for some corn tortillas to dip in the salsa instead (but make sure the corn tortillas do not contain wheat as some companies are adding wheat to their “corn†tortillas recently).

 Asian-style appetizers: